Kurangani

 Kurangani is a hill station atop the Western Ghats accessed from Bodinayakkanur in the Indian state of Tamil Nadu.
 Kurangani literally means " The place which wears monkeys as its jewels" in Tamil.

-Economy

 It has estates that grow coconut, mangoes, all spices, and coffee.
 Trekking in the hills also substantially contributes to the economy of Kurangani.
-The forest resource of this region was completely burnt in the 2018 fire.

 Geography

 A mountain stream passes between Kurangani mountains in the east and Kolukkumalai in the west.
 The hills are characterized by frequently-changing weather, low-hanging clouds, chilly atmosphere and strong winds, and are home to a wide range of flora and fauna including Indian gaurs, barking deer, langurs, wild cats, leopards and tigers.

 Kurangani has more than 6 small streams.
-All join together into the Kottakudi River, where they then flow into Vaigai Dam.
+All join into the Kottakudi River, where they then flow into Vaigai Dam.

 Attractions

-The Kurangani Hills near Bodinayakkanur in Theni district are suitable for trekking and nature walks, including the 12 km walk from Kurangani village to Top Station through the central village.
-Those who visit Munnar in Kerala can also enter the trekking route by walking down the dense woods and plain grasslands.
-It takes four to five hours to complete the trek from Kurangani village, the foothills of the Hills, to reach Top station, while two-and-a-half hours is enough for the return trip.
-Hikes begin 35 km from Munnar and reach Top Station Theni district.